-Car owner’s and passengers’ safety is the top priority.
+Car owners’ and passengers’ safety is the top priority.
 And even though we cannot prevent windshield damage from occurring, we can do our best to minimize it or avoid it.
-If you’re keen on learning more how to avoid windshield damage, keep on reading.
+If you’re keen on learning more about how to avoid windshield damage, keep on reading.

-You noticed how the speed limit is much lower around construction sites?
-Well this is no surprise.
+Have you noticed how the speed limit is much lower around construction sites?
+Well, this is no surprise.
 The aim of the speed limit is to protect the construction workers as well as motorists.
-Around construction zones you can find various sharp objects and tools like stones, nails, bolts etc. These objects or tools can do some pretty serious damage to your windshield, and even crack it.
+Around construction zones, you can find various sharp objects and tools like stones, nails, bolts, etc. These objects or tools can do some pretty serious damage to your windshield and even crack it.
 So if your daily commute takes you through a construction zone, you might want to slow down.
-This way you will protect the property, people and of course your windshield.
+This way you will protect the property, people, and of course your windshield.

 It’s not uncommon that trains and trucks are surrounded by smaller (or mid-sized) rocks or pebbles.
 At high speed of trains or trucks, these rocks can easily become airborne.
 So if you see railway tracks, make sure that you stop your vehicle at the safe distance or that you don’t drive too close to the tracks.

-On motorways you can come across tractor-trailers, dump trucks etc. Occasionally, these trucks and trailers carry gravel.
-When spot them, make sure that you keep safe distance.
+On motorways, you can come across tractor-trailers, dump trucks, etc. Occasionally, these trucks and trailers carry gravel.
+When spotting them, make sure that you keep a safe distance.
 Trucks that have multiple tires and mud flaps that are too short or damaged by use, can kick up rocks or debris from the road which can then hit your windshield.
 Oh and let’s not forget trucks that carry loads which is not properly secured.
 These are a serious threat to ALL surrounding vehicles.
 In situations like these, you can either slow down or switch lanes and pass that truck or trailer.

 Even with all the caution in the world, you can’t 100% avoid windshield damage.
 That’s just not possible.
 Windshield cracks or chips will happen.

-Drivers that drive with damaged windshield not only put themselves at risk, but also their passengers and other drivers.
+Drivers that drive with damaged windshields not only put themselves at risk but also their passengers and other drivers.
 Damaged windshields can seriously compromise your visibility and thus cause an accident.
 So if you notice even a small chip on your windshield, call Auto Glass Express and have it fixed.